mhayes853/HapticaTestExtensions/README.md

 # HapticaTestExtensions

-Some test extensions for the Haptica app.
+This repo exists to hold a few mock extensions for testing the Haptica app.